sous-chefs/chef-splunk/README.md

 ```

 The `install_forwarder` and `install_server` recipes use the
-definition with the appropriate `url` attribute.
+custom resource with the appropriate `url` attribute.

 ## Recipes